devfresher/express-file-wizardry/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-`express-file-wizardry` is an Express middleware for handling file uploads with support for different storage types including memory, disk, and Amazon S3.
+`express-file-wizardry` is an Express middleware for handling file uploads with support for different storage types including memory, disk, cloudinary and Amazon S3.

 ## Why express-file-wizardry

 - **Simplified Configuration:** `express-file-wizardry` provides a straightforward API for handling file uploads with various storage options.
-Whether you prefer `in-memory storage`, `local disk storage`, or `cloud storage` with services like `Amazon S3`, `Google cloud (upcoming)`, the configuration is simplified, allowing you to focus on your application logic.
+Whether you prefer `in-memory storage`, `local disk storage`, or `cloud storage` with services like `Cloudinary`, `Amazon S3`, `Google cloud (upcoming)`, the configuration is simplified, allowing you to focus on your application logic.

 - **Modularity and Separation of Concerns:** The package is designed with modularity in mind, separating concerns such as storage configuration, file filtering, and middleware setup.
 This makes the codebase clean, maintainable, and easy to extend.

 - **Versatile File Type Support:** You can easily define the allowed file formats for uploads, ensuring that your application only accepts the types of files you expect.
 The package supports a wide range of file types, from images to documents and archives.

 - **Flexible Storage Options:** Choose the storage type that best fits your application requirements.
-Whether you need fast in-memory storage for temporary files, local disk storage for persistent storage, or Amazon S3 for scalable cloud storage, `express-file-wizardry` has you covered.
+Whether you need fast in-memory storage for temporary files, local disk storage for persistent storage, cloudinary or Amazon S3 for scalable cloud storage, `express-file-wizardry` has you covered.

 ## Table of Contents